huang983/IBM-AI-Professionsal-Certificate-Labs/Final Project - Loan Prediction/README.md

 ## Approach 1: KNN Algorithm

-- Classifying cases bsed on their similarity to other cases
+- Classifying cases based on their similarity to other cases
 - Cases near each other are said to be neighbors

 ```buildoutcfg